- Economies of Scale Definition

 With many departments and divisions, large firms may find it much more difficult to coordinate their operations than smaller firms.
 For example, a small manufacturer can more easily organize the activities of its limited staff than a large manufacturer employing tens of thousands.

 “X” inefficiency is the loss of management efficiency that occurs when huge firms operate in uncompetitive markets.
 In particular, such firms often overpay for resources; e.g., they may pay managers unnecessarily high salaries to secure their wages.
 Likewise, they often waste resources.

 The larger the firm, the higher the risk that workers feel like they’re just another cog in the machine.
 They may not feel like their work is creative or meaningful, which can be highly demotivating.
-The low motivation of workers in large firms is a potential diseconomy of scale in that results in lower productivity, reducing profits.
+The low motivation of workers in large firms is a potential diseconomy of scale since it results in lower productivity, thereby reducing profits.